-Remove from oven, wrap in clean dish towels and allow to cool down.
+- Remove from oven, wrap in clean dish towels and allow to cool down.

-Once cool, transfer loaves to cutting board.
+- Once cool, transfer loaves to a cutting board.

-- Using a serrated knife, slice cookies about 1/8 inch thick (or thinner).
+- Using a serrated knife, slice cookies about ⅛-inch thick (or thinner).

 - Place slices on the baking sheets, and bake for about another 10-15 minutes (the longer they stay in the oven, the crispier they get).

+Pistachios can replace almonds.
+No need to toast.
 Please keep in mind that the nutritional information provided below is just a rough estimate and variations can occur depending on the specific ingredients used.